 Senator Steve Oroho (R-Sussex/Morris/Hunterdon) is continuing to call on Governor Corzine to defend his statements that New Jersey is faring better than neighboring states even though our unemployment rate is higher and getting worse at a faster rate.
 Below are the March unemployment figures released today by the U.S. Department of Labor.

-Senate Minority Leader Tom Kean issued the following statement today regarding the announcement that New Jersey’s seasonally adjusted unemployment rate is higher than New York’s unemployment rate:
+Senate Republican Leader Tom Kean expressed deep concern that New Jersey’s unemployment rate is significantly higher than New York’s unemployment rate: